10 Best Flatbed Garden Carts

 Buying Guide

-Choosing among the best flatbed garden carts means matching the wagon to your property size, typical load, and storage space.
-A cart that works perfectly for a suburban flower bed may be undersized for a small farm or large landscaping project.
-Focus on how you will use the bed, how much weight you actually move, and what terrain you cross most often.
+Choosing among the best flatbed garden carts means matching the wagon to your property size, typical load, terrain, and storage space.
+A cart that excels in a suburban flower bed may be undersized for a small farm or a multi-acre landscaping project, and a heavy-duty hauler can feel like overkill in a tight side yard.
+The sections below walk through the spec sheet, the tradeoffs, and the questions to ask before you commit.

 Sizing and Capacity